How do I choose an internet package?

 “Our business broadband also has a higher bandwidth than the residential side, so if that’s key then business broadband might also be the best option.”

 The added customer service levels and increased security alone make it worth considering; it’s definitely bad for business if you leak customer data.
 In addition, providers will often prioritise business internet customers, so the neighbour watching Netflix all day doesn’t interfere with your speeds.

-Sometimes referred to as leased lines, MIA essentially means you have a line that’s dedicated to you and uncontended; you don’t have to share bandwidth with anyone else.
+Sometimes referred to as leased lines, DIA essentially means you have a line that’s dedicated to you and uncontended; you don’t have to share bandwidth with anyone else.
 It means fast speeds, so it’s perfect for businesses uploading and downloading lots of large files.

 It’s more expensive, but with faster speeds, greater reliability and enhanced customer service, it could be worth the price if your business is at a certain stage.

 Once you’ve decided on a contract type, you should look at the speed and price of service.